-Master Gunnery Sergeant Lance L. Jones is the senior enlisted advisor for 2nd Battalion.
+Master Gunnery Sergeant Lance L. Jones (U.S. Marine Corps, retired) is the senior enlisted advisor for 2nd Battalion.

 MGySgt Jones joined the Marine Corps in 1984, attending boot camp at Marine Corp Recruit Depot San Diego, California.
 After three months of intense training he proceeded to Infantry Training School at Camp Lejeune, North Carolina.

 After graduation, he was assigned to his first duty station at Marine Barracks 8th & I, Washington, D.C.
-While there he served three years on the Marine Corps Silent Drill Team.
-He then proceeded to Camp Lejeune, where he served with 1st Battalion, 6th Marines as a squad leader.
+While there, he served three years on the Marine Corps Silent Drill Team.
+He then proceeded to Camp Lejeune, North Carolina, where he served with 1st Battalion, 6th Marines as a squad leader.
 He served on two combat deployments during his tour there.

-MGySgt Jones returned to Marine Base Camp Lejeune, where he served for 12 years as an infantryman and warfighter at various units and executed three combat deployments to include Operations Iraqi Freedom (Iraq), Operation Enduring Freedom (Afghanistan), and eight contingency deployments.
+MGySgt Jones returned to Marine Base Camp Lejeune, where he served for 14 years as an infantryman and warfighter at various units and executed three combat deployments to include Operations Iraqi Freedom (Iraq), Operation Enduring Freedom (Afghanistan), and eight combat contingency deployments.

 He then received orders to the Pentagon to serve as the infantry occupational field sponsor and enlisted advocate for the Marine Corps.